gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

 	- all objects in the one-dimensional array `buckets[3]` have the same area,
 	- and so on...

-2. (Not related to classes and objects but aimed at students who might want something a little ... extra).
+2. (Not related to classes and objects but aimed at students who might want something a little... extra 😛).
 Complete the method `longestRecurringSequence` in class `Advanced` that returns the longest sequence of items that occurs more than once in the array. return the array that occurs first in case of a tie.

 ---------